Fox Kid's Escaflowne

 the Fox Kids' version in it’s entirety, ending the series with ‘Fateful

-Only four volumes of the Fox Kids version of Escaflowne were
+Only four VHS volumes of the Fox Kids version of Escaflowne were released and only in the US.

 for Hitomi’s tarot cards was included, what became of this once